 It seems like everyone is jumping on the podcast train these days.
 They heard that it’s a fantastic medium for spreading your message and reaching your ideal audience, and they’re right!
 Podcasting not only gives you a platform or “stage” to talk to your listeners, but it also builds that all-important “know, like, and trust” factor that is so instrumental for building relationships with your customers or clients.
-It’s no wonder so many business owners are starting to consider podcasting!
+It’s no wonder so many business owners are thinking of starting a podcast!

 There has been a boom in the level of podcast awareness and listenership in the last couple of years.
 In fact, it is predicted that the number of podcast listeners in the U.S. will surpass 160 million by 2023.
 If that’s not a great reason to consider starting a podcast, I don’t know what is!